timmc/pellucida/README.md

 # pellucida

-A web gallery fed by kpawebgen.
+A web gallery fed by kpawebgen, written in Clojure.

 ## Usage